TagarelasComunicatec/tagarelas_php/README.md

   * [**HWIOauthBundle**] [15] - Use with FOSUserBundle from IntelligentBee.

+  * [**XMPP Server**] [16] - XMPP Server in 9000/9090 port.
+More information on the Vendor Site

+  * [**XMPP Database Structure**] [17] - XMPP Database Structure.

 All libraries and  bundles  included in the Symfony Standard Edition are released under the MIT or BSD license.

+The OpenFire XMPP Server Version 4.1.3 is under Open Source Apache License.

 Enjoy!